pulpul-s/CameraCopy/README.md

 {
     "source": "DCIM\\",                 <- Source folder of images, does not have to be set.
 Will only use volume letter if not set.
     "destination": "D:\\Pictures",      <- Destination folder for files, must have full path.
-    "includedfiles": [                  <- List of files to include in copy, cameras might have additional files. set to "*" you want to copy everything.
+    "includedfiles": [                  <- List of files to include in copy, cameras might have additional files. set to "*" if you want to copy everything.
         "*.arw",
         "*.mp4"
     ],